-Now in its 7th year, Interior Savings Unplug and Play Week takes place April 18-24 and celebrates screen-free play and learning for families with young children.
+Interior Savings Unplug and Play Week takes place January 23rd-29th, 2022 and celebrates screen-free play and learning for families with young children.

 For most families, digital devices are part of their daily lives.
 They rely on smartphones, tablets, TVs, computers and other devices for work, education, play, socialization and entertainment.
 Although one hour or less is recommended, most Canadian children between the ages of two and five spend more than two hours each day engaged in screen-time.
 During the past year, due to the pandemic, families have relied even more on screen devices for entertainment and social connection.

 How much screen time are children typically getting?

 According to Active Healthy Kids Canada and Participaction, children are getting over 7 hours of screen time per day.